Snorkeling at Santa Maria Beach, Cabo: All You Need to Know

 There’s no stopping development in Cabo (which just keeps getting bigger and better!).

-One of the best luxury hotels in Los Cabos, the low-rise resort is quite tasteful though, and blends in with the landscape.
+A Montage Los Cabos hotel has been built on the shores above the beach.
+One of the finest luxury hotels in Los Cabos, the low-rise resort is quite tasteful though, and blends in with the landscape.

 It has beach chairs and umbrellas for guests set up in a middle section of the beach.